Jyotibrat/Caption_generator/README.md

 - **Gradio Interface**: An intuitive web-based UI for easy interaction.
 - **Customizable**: Modular architecture to extend and adapt functionality.
 - **Question Answering**: Added an additional input field for the user to enter a question.
+- **object detection**: Integration with more object detection models for broader recognition.

 ## Technical Details